 A maximum of 24 students will be accepted.
 Students of any nationality can apply.
 We specifically encourage applications from researchers who work in the developing world.
 These students will be selected according to the normal submission procedure.

 Details of the applications procedure can be found here.
-Applications will be assessed by a committee, with selection being based on the following criteria: the scientific quality of the candidate (CV), evidence that the course will afford substantial benefit to the candidate (motivation letter), and the recommendation letters.Deadline for applications is March, 2oth (Midnight, CET).
+Applications will be assessed by a committee, with selection being based on the following criteria: the scientific quality of the candidate (CV), evidence that the course will afford substantial benefit to the candidate (motivation letter), and the recommendation letters.Deadline for applications has been extended to March, 27th (Midnight, CET).